newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 00000130: 6434 7bff 050c 0002 afb4 68ff de24 f21a  d4{.......h..$..
 00000140: 0588 f40c fd5c dd12 c049 df13 b982 d01d  .....\...I......
 ```
+As expected, we can see the strings used by the binary to indicate us the validity of the entry.
+But what is after offset `0x000000c0` ?
+The data seems jibberish and not interpretable, but is it random ?

 ### Reverse Engineering Obfuscated Code
 ---